Senate Passes Bipartisan Deficit Reduction Plan

 Cuts nearly $3 billion in spending while preventing tax hikes and loss of aid to vital services

 (Albany, NY)- The New York State Senate passed a bipartisan deficit reduction plan that protects jobs, prevents tax hikes and saves hundreds of millions of dollars in critical school funding.
-The legislation passed by the Senate closes nearly $3 billion of the state’s budget gap.
+The legislation passed by the Senate closes nearly $3 billion of the state’s budget gap and puts New York back on sound fiscal footing.

-Prior to the passage of the deficit reduction plan, the Senate conducted four statewide budget hearings.
+Prior to the passage of the deficit reduction plan, the Senate, led by Finance Chairman Carl Kruger, conducted four statewide budget hearings.
 Throughout the hearings, the Senate heard testimony from thousands of individuals and community based organizations who expressed an overwhelming desire to participate in the budget process that ultimately determines how their tax dollars are being spent.

 Following two months of bipartisan negotiations, the Senate achieved its goal of balancing the budget without any new taxes or fees of any kind.
 The Senate successfully fought to: